AlabaOlayemi/AWS-Secure-Landing-Zone/README.md

 ---

-## Real-world problems this solves
+## Real world problems this solves

 **No audit trail** : CloudTrail records every action so security teams know exactly who did what and when